yunshengtian/AutoOED/docs/source/content/manual-personal/overview.rst

 Overview
 --------

-In this section, we provide a detailed user manual that covers how you should use AutoOED for setting up, running, and checking status of your optimization problems.
+In this section, we provide a detailed user manual that covers how you should use AutoOED (personal version) for setting up, running, and checking status of your optimization problems.
 Here is the overview for the content in these subsections, and please follow the order of these steps: